-Note 7 - Long Term Liabilities
+Note 7 - Long-Term Liabilities

+Lease Liability

-The School entered into a lease and security agreement Pinecrest School Development, LLC, as amended, for its 29,815 square feet facility including all ancillary facilities, outdoor areas and other improvements.
-The landlord is an affiliate of the School's education service and support provider (See Note 5).
-Initial fixed annual payments under this agreement are approximately \$759,082 adjusted annually based on the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance and insurance.
-The agreement continues through June 30, 2036 with option to renew for two additional periods of five years each.
-Under the agreement, the School must meet certain covenants and requirements, including a "Fixed Charge Coverage Ratio" of not less than 1.10 to 1.00.
+On December 1, 2019, Pinecrest Academy, Inc. entered into a lease agreement with Avalon Park School Initiative IV JV, LLC for 40,470 square feet of space to be used as the School facility.
+The agreement continues through June 30, 2040 with an option to renew the lease for two additional term of five years each.
+The agreement calls for an annual minimum rent of \$886,293 adjusted annually based on the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance and insurance.

+Under the above agreement, the School must meet certain covenants and requirements, including a "Fixed Charge Coverage Ratio" of not less than 1.10 to 1.00.
+The landlord is an affiliate of the School's education service and support provider (See Note 4).

-At the time of the initial measurement, there was no interest rate specified in the original lease agreement.
+The School has recorded a lease right of use asset and liability, and at the time of the initial measurement, there was no interest rate specified in the original lease agreement.
 The School used an average effective interest for several borrowings during fiscal year 2021 and 2022.
-The average borrowing rate was 5% which was used to discount the annual lease payments to recognize the intangible right to use this asset and the lease liability.
+At the time of the initial measurement, the average borrowing rate was 5% which was used to discount the annual lease payments to recognize the intangible right to use this asset and the lease liability.

-For the year ended June 30, 2024, interest expense totaled \$369,872 as it relates to its lease agreements.
-For 2024, variable rent and other payments totaled \$148,051 in connection with the lease agreement.
-As of June 30, 2024, approximately \$124,000 in rent expense was included in accounts payable.
+For the year ended June 30, 2024, interest expense totaled \$497,990, as it relates to its lease agreements.

+For 2024, variable and other payments of \$785,061 in connection with the lease agreement not previously included in the measurement of the lease liability were recorded in rent expense.